matthewbdaly/laravel-testing-recipes/chapter1.md

 > We don't have time to write tests

 And you do have time to fix bugs in production that could have been found earlier?
 The earlier a bug is found, the lower the cost to fix it.
 Once code is in production, the potential cost of fixing problems with it becomes much higher than if it were detected straight after implementation, because the code I've written is still fresh in my mind.
+In addition, certain changes can be much harder to implement in production that development because they're not easy to reverse - for instance, if you choose the wrong method of password hashing, it can be very hard to change it later.

 I've worked on projects with and without tests.
-When working on the ones that had tests, I often found problems immediately after I'd implemented the solution, making it easy to fix them.
+When working on the ones that had tests, I often found problems shortly after I'd implemented the solution, making it easy to fix them.
 When I didn't have tests, it was often weeks or months later that I found the issue, potentially causing problems with a project.
 Upgrades to software packages have been quicker, easier and less stressful because I've been able to identify issues during the upgrade process.
 And it was quicker to reproduce the issue with tests because I could set a breakpoint at an appropriate point in the existing test suite and examine what's happening directly.
+In addition, tests encourage a kind of "outside-in" viewpoint that's hard to describe, but makes it easier to understand what's going on.

 There's no denying that writing tests does add time to the software development process.
 However, you do get a return on that investment of time.
 A project with good test coverage is easier to work on, to upgrade and extend, and to maintain.
 By catching errors as early as possible, a good test suite will save you the grief of explaining to your manager why your shiny new web app failed in production, rather than allowing you to catch that error in development.